Record for Italian wine exports to South Korea | Octagona Srl

 Export of Italian wine: Made in Italy increasingly synonymous with culture and Italian lifestyle in South Korea.
 All the business opportunities for Italian producers in view of Seoul International Wine & Spirits 2023

-Italy stands out abroad not only for its agri-food, pasta production or fashion sector, but traditionally also for its wine production.
-And for some time, therehe business opportunities for Italian wine producers seem to have multiplied, especially towards the Far East and in particular towards South Korea.
+Italy stands out abroad not only for the agri-food sector, for the production of pasta or for the fashion sector, but traditionally also for the production of wine.
+And for some time, thehe business opportunities for Italian wine producers seem to have multiplied, especially towards the Far East and in particular towards South Korea.

-“In this country, tricolor wine is becoming synonymous with culture and lifestyle” explained the Italian Ambassador to South Korea, Federico Failla, at the last stop on the High Street Italy last February.
-And how can you blame him: Italian excellences are highly appreciated abroad for their elegance, their quality and their functionality.
+“In this country, Italian wine is becoming synonymous with culture and lifestyle” explained the Ambassador of Italy in South Korea, Federico Failla, at the last stop on the High Street Italy last February.
+And who can blame him: Italian excellence is highly appreciated abroad for its elegance, quality and functionality.
 And as far as wine is concerned, the appeal of the Italian brand and the ability to adapt to the local diet are the key elements that have contributed to the boom of Made in Italy wine on the Korean market.

-With an important fair on the horizon: Seoul International Wine & Spirits 2023.
-In this article we discover numbers, trends and business opportunities for the export of Italian wine.
+With an important fair on the horizon: the Seoul International Wine & Spirits 2023.
+In this article, let's find out numbers, trends and business opportunities for Italian wine exports.

 Why South Korea

 South Korea is an extremely dynamic country.
-Starting from economic growth: in 2020, the year of Covid, GDP fell by only -0.70%, unlike the main world economies, which instead reported double-digit losses.
-And post-Covid?
-Growth stood at 4.10% in 2021 and 2.60% in 2022, numbers that show how South Korea is a country that reacts quickly in the face of any emergency.
+Starting with economic growth: in 2020, the year of Covid, GDP fell by only -0.70%, unlike the main world economies, which instead reported losses even in double digits.
+And in the post-Covid?
+Growth stood at 4.10% in 2021 and 2.60% in 2022, numbers that show that South Korea is a country with a quick reaction in the face of any emergency.

-As for exports, Italy is South Korea's second largest European supplier, just behind Germany, with a market share of 1.2% according to the latest data from the Ministry of Foreign Affairs.
+As for exports, Italy is the second European supplier of South Korea, just behind Germany, with a market share of 1.2% according to the latest data from the Ministry of Foreign Affairs.

-Wine in Korea still represents a niche product, like all the rest of the agri-food products, but the curiosity of its inhabitants has already demonstrated a positive attraction towards Italian culture and, above all, towards our cuisine and its flagship products.
+Wine in Korea still represents a niche product, like all the rest of agro-food products, but the curiosity of its inhabitants has already shown a positive attraction towards Italian culture and, above all, towards our cuisine and its flagship products.

 Furthermore, the geographical position of the country, halfway between China and Japan, with export conditions similar to those required by other Asian nations makes the South Korea a new possible destination for the sale of Italian wine abroad.